Reducing Industrial Waste

 To promote the realization of a circular economy, the DIC Group strives to use resources effectively, as well as to reduce the impact of its disposal of industrial waste.

-In seeking to promote the realization of a circular economy, the DIC Group is stepping up efforts to encourage the reuse, reduction and recycling of industrial waste.
+In seeking to promote the realization of a circular economy, the DIC Group is stepping up efforts to encourage the “3Rs” of waste management (reuse, reduce and recycle).
 Of particular note, the Group is striving to minimize production losses by increasing throughput yields.
-The Group also works to fully grasp and effectively manage industrial waste at production facilities from generation through to discharge, intermediate treatment and final disposal as landfill, as well as to reduce its disposal of industrial waste as landfill and to boost its resource recycling rate by increasing recycling (material and chemical) and recovering waste heat from incineration.
-To ensure strict compliance, the Group has introduced a system for managing electronic manifests (e-manifests), thereby ensuring traceability.
-The Group also conducts on-site checks to ensure the practices of subcontracted waste disposal companies.
+The Group also works to fully grasp and effectively manage industrial waste at its production facilities from generation and discharge on-site through to intermediate treatment and final disposal as landfill, as well as to reduce the volume of industrial waste it disposes of as landfill and to boost its resource recycling rate by increasing recycling (material and chemical) and recovering waste heat from incineration.

 DIC’s Efforts to Drive the Realization and Expansion of a Circular Economy